As with so many other cryptocurrencies, Ripple has recently shot in popularity with new investors betting their money on this coin.

 Where the founders have 20 billion units with themselves and plan to circulate the remaining 80% in the market.
 Out of this 80% also 67% units are still held by the founders.

-Now the prices of the coin are strongly under control of the founders they can anytime flood the markets with extra coins making the markets crash.
+Now the prices of the coin are strongly under the control of the founders they can anytime flood the markets with extra coins making the markets crash.

 Further, a fixed supply makes XRP a scarce resource.
 And the prices are a function of demand and supply.
-With supply being constant and speculative demand rising on an ever-increasing curve because of rumours in the market.
+With supply being constant and speculative demand rising on an ever-increasing curve because of rumors in the market.

 Considering the degree of risks involved in cryptocurrencies, one can explore several other investing instruments, which provide a safer and more promising measure to park your hard-earned money.

-One such instrument is Mutual-fund.
+One such instrument is the Mutual fund.

 As mutual funds are managed by expert professionals, even if there is some risk involved at times that risk is calculated and does not expose you to risks as astronomically high as cryptocurrencies.

-Here’s a list of some of the best small-cap funds: 3 Top Small Cap Funds.
+Here’s a list of some of the best small-cap funds: 3 Top Small-Cap Funds.
 Some of these funds have given returns in excess of 60% per annum in the last 1 year.

 Ripple is more known for its digital payment protocol than its cryptocurrency, XRP.
-Ripple operates on an open source and peer-to-peer decentralized platform in any form, whether USD, Yen, litecoin, or bitcoin.
+Ripple operates on an open-source and peer-to-peer decentralized platform in any form, whether USD, Yen, litecoin, or bitcoin.

 Ripple uses a medium known as Gateway that serves as the link in the trust chain between two parties wanting to make a transaction.
-Gateway acts as the credit intermediary that receives and sends currencies to public addresses over the Ripple network.
+The Gateway acts as the credit intermediary that receives and sends currencies to public addresses over the Ripple network.

 The digital currency, XRP, acts as a bridge currency to other currencies.
-It does not discriminate between one crypto currency and another, and thus, makes it easy for any currency to be exchanged for another.
+It does not discriminate between one cryptocurrency and another, and thus, makes it easy for any currency to be exchanged for another.

-Holding balances with a gateway, exposes the user to counterparty risk which is also a risk that is apparent in the traditional banking system.
+Holding balances with a gateway exposes the user to counterparty risk which is also a risk that is apparent in the traditional banking system.
 If the gateway does not honor its IOU( I owe you ) or liability, the user could lose the value of his money held at that gateway.

 Users that don’t trust a gateway, can, therefore, transact with a trusted gateway that in turn deals with the ‘untrusted’ gateway.
 This way the IOU will be with the trusted or creditworthy-certified gateway.